-Many thanks to Jen and Megan of Prim & Pixie for guest posting with us today!
+Many thanks to our friends at Prim & Pixie for guest posting with us today!
 We asked them for some wedding stationery advice and FAQs they receive as custom stationery designers, and they came back with an awesome list of considerations when planning your wedding invitations.
-Take it away, ladies.

 1. Your invitation is the first taste your guests get of your wedding.

 We get it: with all the vendors on your list, stationery gets pushed off until the last minute, and the budget follows suit.
 Just don’t forget that your invitation is the first hint of what’s to come on your wedding day.
 Next to your memories and photos, it will be the keepsake you look back on and show the grandkids.

 2. Don’t be afraid to ditch the traditional.

 Remember that your wedding doesn’t need to be a collection of all the weddings you’ve seen all over Pinterest.
 If you love funky fonts or a modern vibe and want to stray from bellybands and pocket sleeves, we’re right there with you.
 Don’t be afraid to incorporate the uniqueness of you and your fiancé into your stationery.
 Whether that’s bringing in a pattern you love, creating a custom map of the destination wedding location, or personalizing the suite with a modern monogram — let yourself think outside the box (and don’t let your future mother-in-law stop you).

 3. Consider the differences between template and custom wedding invitations.

 If you’re looking for cost-effective options and aren’t stuck on making the invitations unique to you, try browsing the internet for invitation companies that mass-produce template designs.
 If you’re looking for something unique and personalized, seek out boutique invitation companies that handle design and production.
 They’ll provide a little more hand-holding and the end product will amaze your guests.

 4. Texture + unique materials are just as impactful as color.